-My interest in art started at a young age growing up on the Caribbean isle of Trinidad where I was only interested in attending summer camps that involved art and craft.
+My interest in art started at a young age growing up on the Caribbean isle of Trinidad where I was introduced to printmaking and tie-dyeing.

 For a very long time I have been fascinated by the mysticism of life and our participation and reaction to life’s challenges as we operate between living with faith and in fear.
 It is through the real and unreal realms of my existence I learn of my strengths and limitations, my expectations, desires and fears and it is this vulnerability and truth I aim to share as an artist.

 If you have any questions please feel free to get in touch with me here.